 One tip to make your charcoal drawings appear more expressive, is to tape your paper to a drawing board and stand up at an easel to draw.
 Hold your charcoal stick at its base, rather than close to the tip and draw in sweeping strokes by moving your elbow, rather than by moving your wrist.
 This way, you can create larger marks across the paper and it will give you greater control over the medium.

-Portraits, wildlife and animal portraits all look great using this style of fast and expressive drawing.
+Portraits, figure drawings, wildlife and animal portraits all look great using this style of fast and expressive drawing.
 Try creating a gesture drawing.
 Choose subject, this could be a reference photo that you found on a stock site, one of your own photos, or you could even attend a life drawing class.
 Then aim to capture the movement and gesture of the subject by working quickly, draw the head, the line of action of the body and the arms and legs adjoining to the torso.
 It takes practice to draw fast and expressively, so don’t worry if your first drawing doesn’t turn out how you expect.

 Still life charcoal drawing